 Contract and On-Call aircraft: current Contract Rate letter.

-Aircraft Rental Agreement: current OAS Rental Aircraft Source List.
+Aircraft Rental Agreement (ARA): current OAS Rental Aircraft Source List.

+Agency owned aircraft: current certified fleet rate sheet.

 Costs incurred for aircraft ordered from other GACCs or Canada, as agreed and documented during the Daily Statewide Strategy Meeting and on the Resource Order.

 Aircraft availability and/or surcharges may be negotiated prior to the fire season.
 Costs will be included in the pre-season spreadsheet.